multifacet/0sim-workspace/README.md

 - You will need _passphrase-less_ SSH access to the remote machine from the local machine.

-- `runner` should compile and run on Linux, MacOS, or Windows, but I have only tried Linux.
+- `runner` should compile and run on Linux, MacOS, or Windows, but we have only tried Linux.

-### Remote machine requirements
+## Remote machine requirements

 - The remote machine should be running CentOS 7.
-Newer versions may work, but I have not tested them.
+Newer versions may work, but we have not tested them.

 - The remote machine should have your SSH key installed in `authorized_keys`.

 - You must have password-less `sudo` access on the remote machine.

-- The remote machine must be an Intel `x86_64` machine.
+- The remote machine must be an Intel `x86_64` machine (AMD virtualization extensions are not supported yet).

 - The remote machine must have an unused drive or partition that can be used for the swap space to back the simulator.

-In our experiments, we used Cloudlab.
-Cloudlab machines satisfy all of these properties.
+**Recommendations**

+- >= 32GB RAM
+- 1-2TB of swap space, preferably SSD
+- See [this section](#cloudlab) for recommendations of CloudLab instances.

-### Other requirements
+## Other requirements

 - You will need a [GitHub Personal Access Token][pat] to run `setup00000`, which is the main setup routine.